mcjauregui72/CNN_MedImageClassification/README.md

 ### Model Accuracy

 Model accuracy is calculated as the number of correctly classified predictions divided by the total number of predictions.
-It indicates how well the model performs overall, but it does not take into account any costs related to misclassifications or class imbalance.
+It indicates how well the model performs overall, but doesn't consider any costs related to misclassifications or class imbalance.

 ### Model Loss